splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/discovery-kubernetes.rst

     <h2>Get started</h2>

-To enable the Collector's zero-code instrumentation of back-end applications written in Java, Node.js, and .NET see :ref:`k8s-backend-auto-discovery`.
+To enable the zero-code instrumentation of back-end applications written in Java, Node.js, and .NET with the Collector without installing and configuring instrumentation agents separately see :ref:`k8s-backend-auto-discovery`.

 To use the Collector's automatic discovery of third-party applications in Kubernetes environments see :ref:`k8s-third-party`.